 The Department was established in 1982 at the inception of the University.
 Mr. F.A.
 Adeniyi became the first substantive Bursar of the University in 1988.
 Thus, he was in the saddle between 1988 and 1997 before he proceeded on his pre-retirement leave on 16th April, 1996.
 Between this time and 17th April, 2001, Mrs. F.M.
 Fapohunda assumed duty, the Department was administered by various officers.
-Mr. Amos Tayo Taiwo resumed in 26th October, 2011 as the 3rd substantive Bursar of the University.
+Mr. Amos Tayo Taiwo assumed in 26th October, 2011 as the 3rd substantive Bursar of the University still May 2018 when MR. Abimbola Louis Titiloye Owolabi ressume as the Bursar of the University .

 General Information on the Framework and Services of the Department: